isomerpages/mlaw-rom/_information-for-borrowers/faqs-on-borrowing-from-licensed-moneylenders.md

 **11. I am facing financial difficulties and unable to repay the licensed moneylenders.
 Can the Registry of Moneylenders help to negotiate with the licensed moneylenders?** <br>
 The Registry of Moneylenders is not in a position to assist the borrower in restructuring his loans, as this is a private contractual matter between the licensed moneylender and the borrower.

-You may wish to negotiate with the licensed moneylender(s) directly or through an intermediary (e.g. a lawyer or a social service agency), with a view to arriving ata mutually acceptable debt settlement arrangement.
+You may wish to negotiate with the licensed moneylender(s) directly or through an intermediary (e.g. a lawyer or a social service agency), with a view to arriving at a mutually acceptable debt settlement arrangement.

 If you need help to resolve your debt problems with the licensed moneylenders, you may approach any of the following voluntary welfare organisations: